Bug 267131 - SETUP : digiKam config and data cannot be moved, absolute paths embedded in database and digikamrc

 Classification: Applications

-Component: Setup-Database (show other bugs)
+Component: Setup-Database (other bugs)

 Platform: Unlisted Binaries Linux